downlinko/downlinko.github.io/_posts/development/2018-07-23-download-install-curl-windows.md

 To test the setup click on the Windows button.
 Type "<kbd>cmd</kbd>" in the search box and press `ENTER`.

-Click on the `cmd` shortcut.
+Click on the `Command Prompt` shortcut.
 Wait for the command prompt to open.

 <img src="{{ site.url }}/assets/images/posts/development/windows-7-search-cmd.png" alt="windows 7 search cmd">